Atlanta Bicycle Accident Attorney

 Q: Can I legally ride my bicycle on the sidewalk?

 A: No!
-No person “shall not drive any vehicle upon a sidewalk or sidewalk area.”
+A person “shall not drive any vehicle upon a sidewalk or sidewalk area.”
 Bikes are “vehicles” under Georgia law.

-You need an Atlanta, GA bicycle accident attorney who understands the rules and regulations in Georgia and throughout the Atlanta area.
+You need to work with our Atlanta bicycle accident attorney who understands the rules and regulations in Georgia and throughout the Atlanta area.
 Contact Ponton Law at 404-806-2454 if you have been injured in a bicycle accident today.